 - You don’t want to manage a team of people

 - Your children will not need help to manage the family wealth

 When your family wealth exceeds $30 million, you start to function more like a business.
 There are the day-to-day financial responsibilities, but there are also the long-term goals to grow and scale, much like a business.

 A family office turns these responsibilities and goals into a legitimate enterprise, offering a wide range of highly personalized services based upon each family’s current picture and long-term goals.

 In addition to a family office, there are several different wealth preservation strategies UHNW families can employ to grow and protect their fortunes, such as charitable giving, investment diversification, incapacitation planning, tax minimization, and more.
-At Weber Global Management, we specialize in wealth management for UHNW individuals and families with a best-in-class experience tailored to each client’s unique financial and lifestyle goals.
+At Weber Global Management, we specialize in wealth management for UHNW individuals and families with an experience tailored to each client’s unique financial and lifestyle goals.
 To learn more about how Weber Global Management can create a customized wealth plan for your family, reach out to our team.